 - Warranty: 7 year limited

 The Bostitch 15 gauge angled finishing nailer is smaller than their 16 gauge model but drives a heavier nail.
-With the ability to use it as a contact or single-sequential firing method, this is a popular choice for finishing detail work within your home or other visible areas.
+With the ability to use it as a contact or a single sequential firing method, this is a popular choice for finishing detail work within your home or other visible areas.
 As an air compression model, it is considered a dependable choice and has a tool-less angled magazine that can hold up to 130 nails between 1 ¼th to 2 ½ inches in length.

 It also has an adjustable depth control to avoid damage to more delicate wood, as well as a bypass nail pusher.
 The extremely lightweight design is only 3.8 lbs, making it easy work with as you move your way up and around various jobs.